Traxxas: Short-course trucks

-Company history
+History

 Starting in 1986, Traxxas began selling a series of electric powered stadium truck and buggy models.
 In 1989, Traxxas released its first radio-controlled boat, the Villan IV.
 In 1992, its first RTR nitro model, the Nitro Hawk, was released, followed by an RTR nitro boat, the Nitro Vee, four years later.
+This boat was the world's first Nitro-powered boat, with a second electric motor in case the engine died.

 In 1999, Traxxas released its first full-sized monster truck model, the T-Maxx.
 A larger monster truck; the X-Maxx, came out in 2015.
-Traxxas also debuted a self-righting system in which a flipped vehicle can adjust itself back in place.
+Traxxas also debuted a self-righting system where a flipped vehicle can adjust itself back into place.

-In November 2012, Traxxas launched its first aircraft products, the ready-to-fly DR-1 Helicopter and QR-1 Quadcopter.
+In November 2012, Traxxas launched its first aircraft product, the ready-to-fly DR-1 Helicopter and QR-1 Quadcopter.

-As of April 2023, Traxxas offers a large variety of different kinds of radio-controlled cars, which can be classified into the following types and their respective models:
+As of March 2026, Traxxas offers a large variety of different kinds of radio-controlled cars, which can be classified into the following types and their respective models: